jeremyneveu/m2-npac-grac/chapters/en/04_astrophysical_emissions.md

 Around 10% of active galactic nuclei develop a jet on either side of the accretion disc {cite:p}`2019ARA&A..57..467B`.
 The presence of jets is deduced or observed in many astrophysical systems: collapse of a massive star leading to the formation of a long gamma-ray burst, binary of compact objects for a short gamma-ray burst, binary of a star and a white dwarf for a Nova, binary of a star and a compact object such as a black hole or a neutron star for a micro-quasar.
 Plasma ejection in the jets results from the conversion of electromagnetic energy at their base into kinetic energy at their termination.
 The kinetic energy of the jets can be estimated for some active galactic nuclei by the size of the radio cavities they form in the intracluster medium {cite:p}`2012ARA&A..50..455F`.
 Synthetic evolution models that attempt to reproduce these observations estimate that ${\sim}\,0.5\%$ of the mass energy associated with accretion is injected into the jets of active galactic nuclei {cite:p}`2008MNRAS.388.1011M`.
 However, the uncertainties surrounding the mechanisms of jet formation and the different accretion regimes mean that this ratio is merely a rough estimate of the blance between the kinetic energy and accreted energy.

 The conversion of the Poynting flux (electromagnetic energy) into global plasma motion (kinetic energy) is accompanied by the acceleration of charged particles, for example by shock waves in the jets or at its boundary (shear), or by magnetic reconnection.
-Accelerated particles lose energy through conventional emission processes: synchrotron and inverse Compton for electrons and positrons, as well as production of pairs and pions for protons and nuclei.
+Accelerated particles lose energy through radiative processes: synchrotron and inverse Compton for electrons and positrons, as well as production of pairs and pions for protons and nuclei.
 It is these radiative losses that produce the emission of jets from radio waves to gamma rays.
 The efficiency of converting kinetic energy into radiation is estimated at $10\%$ for jets of active galactic nuclei, gamma-ray bursts and microquasars.

 :::{exercise} Cosmic energy density of photons from jets
 :label: exo:photons_jet